Kiwis01/MedAI/README.md

 - `"static/script.js"` handles the files (input image and output predictions).
 - `"static/predict"` and `"static/uploads"` handle predicted images and uploaded images, respectively.

-## Todo

-- Connect to database.
-- Add sign-in metrics (ideally connected to the database so users can save previous predictions).
-- Once deployed, add a refresher to delete unwanted predictions saved on the server.
-- Improve the GUI.
-- Add confidence threshold.